-Beach Road Cycleway is Auckland’s first two-way separated cycleway along Beach Road and Mahuhu Crescent.
+Beach Road cycleway is Auckland’s first two-way separated cycleway along Beach Road and Mahuhu Crescent in Central Auckland.

-- Keep to the left and be aware of other road users while they adjust to the new infrastructure.
+- Keep to the left and be aware of other road users.

 - Overtake slower moving cyclists on the right and only when the way is clear.

-- There are new traffic lights for cyclists at the intersection of Beach Road and Te Taou Crescent.
+- There are traffic lights at the intersection of Beach Road and Te Taou Crescent.
 Cross diagonally when the green cycle symbol is lit to continue on the cycleway.

-- On days when Mahuhu Crescent is closed to cars for events at Vector Arena, the cycleway will remain open for cyclists to use.
+- On days when Mahuhu Crescent is closed to cars for events at Spark Arena, the cycleway will remain open for cyclists to use.

-- Please ride with care if you notice pedestrians who might be crossing the cycleway or when on the shared space on Beach Road between Mahuhu Crescent and Britomart Place.
+- Please ride slowly and with care if you notice pedestrians who might be crossing the cycleway or when on the shared space on Beach Road between Mahuhu Crescent and Britomart Place.

 - When crossing the cycleway, remember to look both ways for cyclists travelling in both directions.

 - Mahuhu ki te Rangi park on Mahuhu Crescent.

 - Te Taou Reserve and the old Downtown Railway Station on Te Taou Crescent.

 - Bike parking located on Beach Road by the corner of Tangihua Street.

 - Bike parking, rubbish bin and drinking water are located on Beach Road opposite Anzac Avenue.

 - Bike racks are also located on Britomart Place.